AsleepCoffee/General-Notes/Cloud/Azure/Azure Security Engineer Associate/Implement network security in Azure/Configure the network for your virtual machines.md

 Azure ExpressRoute is used to create private connections between Azure datacenters and infrastructure on your premises or in a colocation environment.
 ExpressRoute connections don't go over the public Internet, and they offer more reliability, faster speeds, and lower latencies than typical Internet connections.

+Azure offers three primary ways to set up virtual networking:

+    Azure virtual networks
+    Azure VPN gateways
+    Azure ExpressRoute

+Azure virtual networks can connect resources such as virtual machines and virtual machine scale sets within the same region, enabling them to communicate.
+Azure virtual networks can also connect to specified Azure service endpoints, such as Azure Storage, databases, and web apps.

+Azure VPN gateways can enable communication with on-premises clients or networks over the public Internet, or connect virtual networks in different Azure regions.
+When you need a highly secure, dedicated route, you can use Azure ExpressRoute.
+It creates private, high-bandwidth connections to Azure datacenters that achieve the highest levels of reliability and security.